Cricket-West Indies v Zimbabwe - first test scoreboard

-first day of the first test between West Indies and Zimbabwe at
+innnings on the first day of the first test against West Indies

 Zimbabwe first innings